 Nutritional Advisors/NRNs have a substantial depth of knowledge to review, evaluate, plan and modify a client's individual dietary requirements against their personal goals and/or nutritional requirements.
-The qualification provides the skills and knowledge for a Nutritional Advisor/NRNs to provide advice only to healthy clients who are deemed to be 'no risk' or who have been cleared of any current or potential health conditions or chronic diseases by a GP.
+The qualification provides the skills and knowledge for Nutritional Advisors/NRNs to provide advice to healthy clients who are deemed as 'no risk' or who have been cleared of any current or potential health conditions or chronic diseases by a GP.

-Before a Nutritional Advisor/NRNs can begin to work with a client, the client must be deemed 'healthy' through an extensive Risk-Stratification Screening Tool (RSST), endorsed by NCA (2018).
+Before Nutritional Advisors/NRNs can begin to work with a client, the client must be deemed 'healthy' through an extensive Risk-Stratification Screening Tool (RSST), endorsed by NCA (2018).

 Within this RSST, the client's current health status is analysed to identify any chronic health conditions.
-'At Risk Markers' are also used within the screening process to provide guidance on when a client may be outside a Nutritional Advisor/NRNs Scope of Practice.
+'High risk' and 'at risk' factors are also used within the screening process to provide guidance on when a client may be outside a Nutritional Advisor/NRN's scope of practice.

-If a client does not flag any 'at risk' markers or have a chronic medical condition, and no referral/clearance is required, Nutritional Advisors can then begin the appropriate measures and work with such clients to cater for their individual goals.
+If a client does not flag any 'at risk' factors or chronic medical conditions, and no referral/clearance is required, Nutritional Advisors/NRNs can then begin to work with such clients, to cater to their individual goals.